 Château Léoville Barton 2003, 2ème cru classé, Saint Julien £110

-Unlike many Bordelais, Anthony Barton (the proprietor) is not one to exaggerate, so when he says that this is the greatest wine he has ever produced … Best from 2015.
-98pts Wine Spectator
+Unlike many Bordelais, Anthony Barton (the proprietor) is not one to exaggerate, so when he says that this is the greatest wine he has ever produced … 98pts Wine Spectator

 “A spectacular value as well as a sleeper of the vintage is the 135,000-bottle cuvee of 2003 Carruades de Lafite (50% Merlot, 48% Cabernet Sauvignon, and 2% Cabernet Franc).
 This amazing effort rivals such superb second wines as the 1989 Bahans-Haut-Brion and 1982 Forts de Latour.
 A serious red, it is sexy, opulent, rich, and luscious with silky tannin, enormous body, and wave after wave of mocha-infused black cherry and cassis fruit.
 It is almost too good to be believed.
 93pts” Robert Parker.
 2008+ to 2020.
 Limited stock.
 (Only 1 bottle remaining)

 A forgotten vintage and one that is often misunderstood.
-Climatic conditions favoured the left bank, indeed the Médoc cru classé made wines of real depth and structure very much in the classic mold; wines destined to age gracefully.
+Climatic conditions favoured the left bank, indeed the best Médoc crus classés made wines of real depth and structure very much in the classic mold; wines destined to age gracefully.

 Château Langoa Barton 2002, 3ème cru classé, St Julien Halves £26

 Sister château to Léoville Barton producing sturdy, traditional claret worthy of extended ageing and good value to boot.
-Approach from 2012, but will probably not hit its stride until 2017.
+Hitting its stride now.
 “Nose dominated by sweet toasty oak, but has elegance.
 Rich, pure, stylish, very concentrated Cabernet, tight, toasty finish and exceptional length.” **** Decanter Magazine, April ’05.
 90pts RP

 Château Rauzan-Ségla 2002, 2ème cru classé, Margaux £55